What Is a Clickwrap Agreement?

 Different ways to present clickwrap agreements

-There are many different ways to present your clickwrap agreement, all of which can influence your conversion rate and the likelihood of your agreement being upheld in court, should the need arise.
+There are many different ways to present your clickwrap agreement, all of which can influence your conversion rate and the likelihood of your agreement being upheld in court should the need arise.

 Other companies will require you to offer affirmative assent (check a box, or leave initials) at multiple points in the contract to call attention to certain clauses and affirm assent to them individually, as well as assent to the entire agreement.
 This is popular in leasing agreements, to call attention to special addendums or community requirements.

-Still others, like most social networking sites or apps, will present multiple agreements that are accepted simultaneously through one, singular action of assent (like creating an account, or checking a box).
-These popular checkboxes generally have links to the agreement referenced, which hosted on another page entirely.
+Still, others, like most social networking sites or apps, will present multiple agreements that are accepted simultaneously through one, singular action of assent (like creating an account, or checking a box).
+These popular checkboxes generally have links to the agreement referenced, which are hosted on another page entirely.
 In order to support this, companies will often leverage their own web CMS, but that can present its own issues and challenges.
 Common web CMS solutions are not typically conducive to legal content workflows, and that means best practices are unlikely to be followed.
 Management of terms specific to locales, different environments within your company, and even versioning of terms can prove to be difficult tasks if you are using a common web CMS for your legal content.

 The history of clickwrap agreements

-Clickwrap agreements got their name from “shrink-wrap agreements”, agreements that were typically printed on the packaging of software or products that were visible through the cellophane shrink-wrap, which noted by breaking the shrink-wrap you were officially bound to those terms.
+Clickwrap agreements got their name from “shrink-wrap agreements”, agreements that were typically printed on the packaging of software or products that were visible through the cellophane shrink-wrap, which noted that by breaking the shrink-wrap you were officially bound to those terms.

-That same concept is the basis for clickwrap agreements: a binding agreement, that applies to a good/service accessed via a singular action – in this case clicking a button instead of literally tearing back the shrink-wrap from your sweet, seven disc Microsoft Office software.
+That same concept is the basis for clickwrap agreements: a binding agreement that applies to a good/service accessed via a singular action – in this case clicking a button instead of literally tearing back the shrink-wrap from your sweet, seven disc Microsoft Office software.